Who do you serve notice on when you come across an adjoining building with multiple owners i.e. Flats?

 Serving Party Wall Notice on a building in 'multiple' ownership.

-This article represents Lee Kyson’s views on the subject matter and although it is a reasoned explanation it should not be interpreted or construed as giving any advice, as each scenario must be determined on its own merits.
+This article is still a ‘work in progress’ and will be updated as time permits.
+It represents Lee Kyson’s views on the subject matter and although it is a reasoned explanation it should not be interpreted or construed as giving any advice, as each scenario must be determined on its own merits.
 I am not aware of any court precedence to either support or contradict the content.
 This article, although slightly amended since, was originally published in the Faculty of Party Wall Surveyors’ Newsletter in their Winter 2017 publication and it relates from the perspective of notice being served on one building owner.
 If the building owner were to be surrounded by several properties of multiple occupancy then his situation could be compounded to the extent of the costs incurred in fulfilling his statutory obligations causing his proposed work to be impractical.

 This question has arisen at forum meetings on several occasions and has never received a concise answer, not as far as his writer is aware anyway; comments received from other surveyors appear to confirm this.
 Party structure Notices may require a different approach as there may be other factors associated with such notices.
 In essence this article precludes matters concerning Party Structure Notices in regard to the ‘Building’.